yakasov/HardPlus/README.md

 Piglins
 - Ender Pearls are half as likely to be gained from trading, and will have half the quantity (1 - 2, previously 2 - 4)
+- Will aggro at any player wearing 2 pieces of armour or less (so a minimum of 3 pieces of safe armour are needed)

 Skeletons
 - Increased bow attack range to 20 blocks (from 15)